dkowsikpai/Temporal-Loom/README.md

 # A Temporal Loom for Models
-_We see the timeline as physical dimension of course it is in DL model training LOL!_
+_We see the timeline as physical dimension, of course it is in DL model training LOL!_

 ## Installation
 Requirements